11.16.2012 - 11.16.2012 65 °F

 When he comes to our table, we shake his hand and thank him for the amazing meal.
 He says that there is another special treat awaiting us in our room.
 When we return to our room, we find a chilled bottle of sparkling wine and a plate of chocolates sitting on our table.
 What a nice surprise after a long few days of flying, driving and half-sleeping in airports!

 Tomorrow, weather-permitting, we hope to make the hour drive to Torres del Paine and explore this world-renowned hikers' paradise.
-But tonight, we will drink our complimentary wine, sleep between soft sheets, and indulge in the here and now.
+But tonight, we will drink our complimentary wine, sleep between soft sheets, and indulge in the comforts of this home away from home.